JOSGIB/Revature_Project_01/README.md

 # Revature Project One | Bug Catcher

-> Outline: create test cases and reports based on the finding of a web application, Bug Catcher
+> Outline: create test cases and reports based on the findings of a web application, Bug Catcher

 ### Project Overview
 Tools used were `Maven`, `Selenium`, `Cucumber`, `TestNG`